v-vipriy/data-eng-tech-assessment/README.md

 ### Nexts steps

-- You will need to define and create the schema and tables, see example in the cli folder
+- You will need to define and create the schema and tables, see example in the cli folder.
+This can be run by uncommenting the 'run-once' container trino-bootstrap3 i nthe docker-compose file
 - You will need to create additional topics (the default could get used), they can be added in the "KAFKA_CREATE_TOPICS" variable for the kafka container
 - You can upload and run your jar(s) to the flink master running [Here](http://localhost:8083)

 ### Submission

 Once you have completed you solution share the github repo with your HR contact with instructions on how to build your jars, do not share prebuilt jar files.

-### Solutions, assumtions and design choices

 ### Task files
 1. Melbourne pedestrian data - newer version or different format can be downloaded [Here](https://discover.data.vic.gov.au/dataset/pedestrian-counting-system-monthly-counts-per-hour)